 The Personal Injuries Assessment Board (PIAB) in Ireland assesses personal injury claims resulting from accidents, including but not limited to the following:

-PIAB is responsible for assessing the amount of compensation that should be awarded in a personal injury case, and can make a determination without the need for a court case.
+PIAB is responsible for assessing the compensation that should be awarded in a personal injury case and can decide without needing a court case.

 What type of claim types are not assessed by the PIAB in Ireland?